KrylovKit.jl

 1. KrylovKit accepts general functions to represent the linear map or operator that defines the problem, without having to wrap them in a LinearMap or LinearOperator type.
 Of course, subtypes of AbstractMatrix are also supported.
 If the linear map (always the first argument) is a subtype of AbstractMatrix, matrix vector multiplication is used, otherwise it is applied as a function call.

 2. KrylovKit does not assume that the vectors involved in the problem are actual subtypes of AbstractVector.
-Any Julia object that behaves as a vector is supported, so in particular higher-dimensional arrays or any custom user type that supports the interface as defined in VectorInterface.jl
+Any Julia object that behaves as a vector is supported, so in particular higher-dimensional arrays or any custom user type that supports the interface as defined in VectorInterface.jl.
+Aside from arrays filled with scalar entries, this includes tuples, named tuples, and arbitrarily nested combinations of tuples and arrays.
+Furthermore, CuArray objects are fully supported as vectors, so that the application of the linear operator on the vector can be executed on a GPU.
+The computations performed within the Krylov subspace, such as diagonalising the projected matrix, are however always performed on the CPU.

 Current functionality